History of Bahrain: Tylos

 The name Tylos is thought to be a Hellenisation of the Semitic, Tilmun (from Dilmun).
 The term Tylos was commonly used for the islands until Ptolemy's Geographia when the inhabitants are referred to as 'Thilouanoi'.
 Some place names in Bahrain go back to the Tylos era, for instance, the residential suburb of Arad in Muharraq, is believed to originate from "Arados", the ancient Greek name for Muharraq island.

 With the waning of Seleucid Greek power, Tylos was incorporated into Characene or Mesenian, the state founded in what today is Southern Iraq by Hyspaosines in 127BC.
 A building inscriptions found in Bahrain indicate that Hyspoasines occupied the islands, (and it also mentions his wife, Thalassia).

 Nestorian Christianity

-From the 4th (Sasanian Empire) to the 8th century (Islamic Caliphate) the Bahraini population followed Nestorian Christianity also known as the "Eastern Church", temple ruins related to that period was found in Samahij (originally referred to as "Meshmahij").
+From the 4th (Sasanian Empire) to the 8th century (Islamic Caliphate) the Bahraini population adopted Nestorian Christianity, also known as the "Eastern Church".
+Temple ruins related to that period were found in Samahij (originally referred to as "Meshmahij").